 The water was smooth, at times as smooth as glass.
 The sky was filled with fluffy clouds which made beautiful reflections in the water.
 There were the occasional jumping fish and in the sky collections of birds traveling southward.
 Also, the wonder of monarch butterflies provided a magical surprise to this particular trip.

-John Doan's Eire- Isle of the Saints (A Celtic Odyssey).
+We both love to listen to music as we paddle.
+My favorite is John Doan's Eire- Isle of the Saints (A Celtic Odyssey).
 I love the soothing sound of this Celtic music and since my mother was a Doan, (being a 12th generation descendent of Deacon John Doane) I love to think somewhere along the line perhaps this John Doan is somehow related to me.

 I also have a sprinkling of Dan Fogelberg songs in my song mix, which would be no surprise to anyone who knows me.
 I always love it when his song, "Song of the Sea" begins playing because it seems especially appropriate while we are out on the water.